New International Economic Order: Legacy

-The legacy of the NIEO is mixed.
+Within the context of the worldwide debt crisis in the 1980s, it was very difficult to realize the NIEO.
+Unrealized NIEO proposals contributed to the formulation of the "Right to Development" in 1986.
+From the 1980s onward, the Washington Consensus and economic globalization on terms often described as neoliberal became dominant.
+The economic reach of multinational corporations, rather than being circumscribed, would be expanded significantly.
+Trade in commodities would shift away from state-dominated cartels towards increasingly financialized markets.
+The formation of the World Trade Organization and the proliferation of free trade agreements would compel the reduction of barriers to trade, generally on strictly reciprocal terms.

 Parts of the NIEO were realized, such as the non-legal, non-binding Restrictive Business Practice Code adopted in 1980 and the Common Fund for Commodities, which came in force in 1989.
 In addition, in World Trade Organization, Matsushita et al. state, "The realization of the New International Economic Order was an impetus for developing country support for the Tokyo Round of trade negotiations.
 Critics of the WTO continue to state that little of substance for developing countries came out of either the Tokyo or Uruguay Rounds.
-The adoption of the 1974 Declaration and the much more recent resolution "Towards a New International Economic Order" keeps the ideas of the NIEO visible in the policy arena.
+The adoption of the 1974 Declaration and the much more recent 2018 resolution "Towards a New International Economic Order" keeps the ideas of the NIEO visible in the policy arena.

-Some judge the NIEO as a failure.
-For example, the failure of NIEO proposals contributed to the formulation of the "Right to Development" in 1986.
-From the 1980s onward, the Bretton Woods framework would be replaced with the Washington Consensus and economic globalization on terms often described as neoliberal.
-The economic reach of multinational corporations, rather than being circumscribed, would be expanded significantly.
-Trade in commodities would shift away from state-dominated cartels towards increasingly financialized markets.
-The formation of the World Trade Organization and the proliferation of free trade agreements would compel the reduction of barriers to trade, generally on strictly reciprocal terms.

-The United States government rejected the NIEO almost immediately.
-Neoconservatives and libertarians criticized the NIEO and became influential in US foreign policy circles.
-They understood this egalitarianism as requiring authoritarian central planning to reallocate resources, which would actively threaten US global power.
-Regarding resource allocation mechanisms, Haggard and Simmons claimed that:

-Regimes can endorse different social mechanisms for resource allocation.
-A market-oriented regime supports the private allocation of resources, discourages national controls, guarantees property rights, and facilitates private contracting....At the other extreme, authoritative allocation involves the direct control of resources by regime authorities, and will demand more extensive, and potentially autonomous, organizational structures.
-The IMF's role in the balance-of-payments financing regime provides an example....Virtually all of the NIEO debates centered on allocation mechanisms, with the South generally favoring authoritative ones.